atolab/fog05-doc/mdbook/src/force/force_install.md

 ## Install FOrcE from source

-We can now clone the Eclipse fog05 repository and build the orchestation engine
+We can clone the Eclipse fog05 repository and build the orchestation engine, as follows:

 ```bash
 git clone https://github.com/eclipse-fog05/fog05 -b 0.2.x